 A shift in mentality can currently be observed both in society and business.
 Its common denominator is the intensification of normative demands exerted by law, politics and society on companies’ decisions and actions.
 In preventing human-rights abuses, accepting and creating remedy mechanisms, in complying with work and safety regulations, paying living wages, in the consideration of consumer interests and sustainability issues, there are numerous points at which companies are expected to express their social responsibility.
 In light of this discussion, the chair of institutional economics examines the establishement and implementation of management standards concerning the SDGs, CSR, Compliance & Integrity Management and Values Management.
 The research of corporate responsibility examines corporate structures and the participation of stakeholders to enhance learning processes along the entire global value chain.

 Shared Value Creation

-As a contribution to the current academic discussions on the well-received article of Michael Porter and Marc Kramer in Harvard Business Review in 2011, Prof. Josef Wieland and his team develop a concept of shared value creation that constitutes a firm as a nexus of stakeholders and discusses the related learning and legitimization processes.
+As a contribution to the current academic discussions on the well-received article of Michael Porter and Marc Kramer in Harvard Business Review in 2011, Prof. Josef Wieland and his team develop a concept of shared value creation that constitutes a firm as a nexus of stakeholders and discusses the related learning and legitimisation processes.
 Under this perspective and in the context of his governance economics, research addresses not only the consequences of the shared value approach for business practice, especially in the context of corporate social responsibility, but also its implications for the relationship between economy and society.
-By this approach, the research program seeks to shed light on the understanding of the role and the nature of the firm in a globalized economy.
+By this approach, the research programme seeks to shed light on the understanding of the role and the nature of the firm in a globalised economy.

-Having been developed jointly by Prof Dr Josef Wieland and Prof Dr Dr Karl Homann, the program constitutes the only platform of its kind for research in the field of business and corporate ethics.
+Having been developed jointly by Prof Dr Josef Wieland and Prof Dr Dr Karl Homann, the programme constitutes the only platform of its kind for research in the field of business and corporate ethics.
 It combines: